-for establishing the magnetic momentum of the whole space vehicle,
+for establishing the magnetic moment of the whole space vehicle,

 for establishing the composite DC magnetic field at critical locations.

 The components of the magnetic emission are DC current loops, solenoids, the permanent field of hard magnetic materials (magnets) and the induced magnetic moment by the Earth-field on soft magnetic materials, including hysteresis.